Christian Biographies for Young Readers

 Episodes

 Outside of the people in the Bible, Augustine of Hippo is the most influential person in church history.
 Yet how many people know his story?
-In this book, Simonetta Carr introduces young readers to the life and ministry of Augustine.
-Readers will come to know Augustine’s personal struggles and the high value he came to place on the Bible and truth.
-Readers will also see the difficult days in which Augustine lived, learning about his disputes with false teachers and the turbulent times during the fall of the Roman Empire.
-This volume is simply written and full of interesting facts.
-It is written for young readers, but is sure to capture the interests of the whole family.
+In this book, you’ll be introduced to the life and ministry of Augustine.
+Come to know Augustine’s personal struggles and the high value he came to place on the Bible and truth.
+See the difficult days in which Augustine lived, learn about his disputes with false teachers, and the turbulent times during the fall of the Roman Empire.

 Athanasius